Reinforcement Learning and Machine ethics:a systematic review: Background and related work

-In high state-space scenario, a neural network is often used to encode the state space and output the Q-value for being in that state.
-This paradigm of using a neural network in the Q-learning algorithm is referred to as Deep Q-learning.
-There are, however, limitations with using value function approximation, since there is an exploration-exploitation conundrum.
-These networks are said to be more exploratory in nature and often fail to converge to an optimum.
-To overcome this issue, actor-critic methods are used where two neural networks, the actor and the critic are used to predict action probabilities and Q-values, respectively, instead of only calculating Q-values.
-Methods such as PPO, DDPG etc are popular actor-critic methods.
+In high state-space scenarios, a neural network is often used to encode the state space and output the Q-value for being in that state.
+This framework of using a neural network in the Q-learning algorithm is referred to as Deep Q-learning.
+There are, however, limitations to using value function approximation, since there is an exploration-exploitation conundrum.
+These networks are said to be more exploratory in nature and often fail to converge to an optimum \cite{Sutton2018}.
+Such behaviour can be exacerbated in environments with high stochasticity or vast state spaces, where the balance between continual exploration and fine-tuning of previously learned policies becomes increasingly challenging.
+To overcome this issue, actor-critic methods are used where two neural networks, an actor and a critic, are used to predict action probabilities and Q-values, respectively, instead of only calculating Q-values.
+Methods such as Proximal Policy Optimization (PPO), Deep Deterministic Policy Gradient (DDPG), etc. are popular actor-critic methods.

-There are other types of RL, such inverse RL, multi-objective RL and co-operative RL.
+There are other types of RL, such as inverse RL, multi-objective RL and co-operative RL.
 In inverse RL (IRL) \cite{AbeelNg}, the agent learns the reward functions in an environment, given the policy.
 This is useful in applications such as robotics, where the robot can "watch" a human demonstrate a task (optimal policy) and then the robot can imitate the same, while learning a reward function in its environment.
-Next, multi-objective RL (MORL), an agent is trained to optimize conflicting objective functions, demonstrated in works by Rodriguez et al. \cite{rodriguez2022instilling} and servral others discussed in this review.
-Finally, co-operative inverse reinforcement learning, is a variant of IRL in a multi-agent scenario.
+Next, multi-objective RL (MORL), an agent is trained to optimise conflicting objective functions, demonstrated in works by Rodriguez et al. \cite{rodriguez2022instilling} and several others discussed in this review.
+Finally, co-operative inverse RL is a variant of IRL in a multi-agent scenario.
 However, unlike classical IRL, where the human is the basis for learning, the other agents in the system often perform active teaching, learning and communicative actions \cite{hadfield-menell_cooperative_2016}.
+Other RL frameworks such as safe/constrained RL are often employed to prevent hazardous failures in RL algorithms during training and deployment \cite{Gu2023}.
+While both terminologies are sometimes used interchangeably, constrained RL is a subset of safe RL that formally defines constraints and maximises rewards while meeting constraints.